magma/magma/experimental/cloudstrapper/README.md

      - Bootkey: Used only by Cloudstrapper instance
      - Hostkey: Used by all Gateway instances
        Both values are specified in the defaults.yaml vars file and embedded in hosts.
-     To generate keys through a playbook, see section 1 below.
+     [Optional ] To generate keys through a playbook, see section 1 below.
+     Customers who already have preferred keys to be used across their EC2 instances can use them in this environment.
+If such keys do not exist or if the customers prefer unique keys for the Cloudstrapper, the playbook below will generate the keys.

    - Create inventory directory on localhost to save keys, secrets etc. This directory will be referred to as WORK_DIR and used as dirInventory in commands.
+     Ex: mkdir ~/magma-experimental

    - Gather following credentials and update secrets.yaml on local machine in WORK_DIR.
      Use format from $CODE_DIR/playbooks/roles/vars/secrets.yaml as base.
      - AWS Access and Secret keys
-     - Github username and PAT
+     - Github username and PAT (Personal Access Token)
      - Dockerhub username and password

    - Understand key directories